 5. Strip back on stock

-Pop-up shops don’t have to sell anything.
+Pop-up shop design stores don’t have to sell anything.
 It might sound a bit radical, but brands like Nordstrom and Coach have already shown the importance of experience over sales when it comes to building customer loyalty and building online sales channels.
 By hosting workshops, demonstrations, installations or a small exhibition, you can create a buzz around your brand, all while saving on square footage.

 A petit pop-up shouldn’t hold you back from connecting with new customers, telling your brand story, or boosting sales.
 With a few savvy styling and designing hacks, you can easily maximise your retail space and ensure an exceptional customer experience.